German opposition leader visits Kyiv, Scholz refuses to go | Politics

 German opposition leader visits Kyiv, Scholz refuses to go

+Germanys conservative opposition leader travelled to Kyiv on Tuesday for meetings with Ukrainian officials including President Volodymyr Zelenskyy, as Chancellor Olaf Scholz made clear that he wouldnt be visiting Ukraine any time soon.Scholz has traded barbs with Ukrainian officials in recent weeks because of Kyivs refusal to invite Germanys head of state, President Frank-Walter Steinmeier, whom Ukraine accuses of cozying up to Russia during his time as foreign minister.It cant work that a country that provides so much military aid, so much financial aid ...

-Germany's conservative opposition leader was expected to arrive in Kyiv on Tuesday for meetings with Ukrainian officials, as Chancellor Olaf Scholz made clear he would not be visiting Ukraine any time soon.
+Germany's conservative opposition leader travelled to Kyiv on Tuesday for meetings with Ukrainian officials including President Volodymyr Zelenskyy, as Chancellor Olaf Scholz made clear that he wouldn't be visiting Ukraine any time soon.

 Scholz has traded barbs with Ukrainian officials in recent weeks because of Kyiv's refusal to invite Germany's head of state, President Frank-Walter Steinmeier, whom Ukraine accuses of cozying up to Russia during his time as foreign minister.